Saggitarie/Google-Fonts-App/README.md

 Live Version:

-- Still working...
+- You can see the live version [here](https://solo-project-voyage-13.herokuapp.com/)

 From the repository:

 1. Clone this project locally
 2. Run `npm install`
 3. Compile sass files by running: `npm run compile:sass`
-4. Display clone site on your browser by running `live-server`
+4. Display clone site on your browser by running `npm run start`